-CON Vote NO on 57 because it: • Authorizes EARLY RELEASE of violent criminals, including those who RAPE unconscious victims.
+Vote NO on 57 CON Vote INO on because it:

-• Authorizes immediate release for 16,000 dangerous criminals, even convicted murderers.

-• Amends the California Constitution; takes rights away from victims; grants more rights to criminals.
+- Authorizes EARLY RELEASE of violent criminals, including those who RAPE unconscious victims. - Authorizes immediate release for 16.000 dangerous criminals, even convicted murderers. - Amends the California Constitution; takes rights away from victims; grants more rights to criminals.
 Vote NO on 57.